Harris bringing energy, dollars and more to Biden's campaign

 Harris bringing energy, dollars and more to Biden’s campaign

 WILMINGTON, Del.
-(AP) — Kamala Harris is already bringing energy, dollars and more to Joe Biden’s presidential campaign.
+(AP) — Joe Biden’s campaign is getting a burst of momentum.
+Kamala Harris is already bringing energy, dollars and more.
+Harris is rapidly embracing her new role.
 In the first two days after her historic selection as the first Black woman on a major national ticket, she’s fired off the campaign’s sharpest criticism of President Donald Trump’s shortcomings.
 She’s also vouched vigorously for Biden on race and his character.
-And the enthusiasm surrounding her candidacy has brought in a record $36 million, including contributions from 150,000 new donors.
+And the enthusiasm surrounding her candidacy has brought in a record $48 million in 48 hours.
 The campaign hopes it’s just the beginning.